rezer-bleede/refdata-hub/docs/CANONICAL_LIBRARY.md

 ## Page overview

-The library page offers four key capabilities:
+The library page offers five key capabilities:

 1. **Filter & search** – Narrow the table by dimension and/or keyword to locate existing canonical values quickly.
-2. **Create & edit** – Launch the editor modal to add brand-new entries or update labels, dimensions, and descriptions.
+2. **Create & edit** – Launch the editor modal to add brand-new entries or update labels, dimensions, descriptions, and any dimension-specific attributes.
-3. **Bulk import** – Paste a tab- or comma-delimited payload to create many canonical rows at once.
+3. **Bulk import** – Upload CSV/TSV/Excel files or paste tabular rows and let the importer detect headers, attributes, and dimensions automatically.
+4. **Attributes** – Capture the extra fields defined for the active dimension (for example, codes or international identifiers) alongside each canonical value.
-4. **Export** – Download the filtered table to CSV for auditing or offline collaboration.
+5. **Export** – Download the filtered table to CSV for auditing or offline collaboration.
+The export includes attribute columns so downstream tools can preserve the additional metadata.

 All changes are persisted via the `/api/reference/canonical` endpoints exposed by the FastAPI backend.